Deployment

 secretName: accesstoken

-At the time of writing there is one case for adding other Volumes: Secrets loaded from Azure Key Vault
+At the moment, there is only one use case for adding other volumes: Fetching secrets from Azure Key Vault.

 Service